ray-project/ray/doc/source/ray-contribute/development.rst

 .. tip:: If you are only editing Tune/RLlib/Autoscaler files, follow instructions for :ref:`python-develop` to avoid long build times.

-To build Ray on Linux, first install these dependencies.
-For Ubuntu, run the following commands:
+To build Ray on Ubuntu, run the following commands:

 .. code-block:: bash